HomeSG Stock B49.SI

 Reports Regarding Legal Matters, Retaliation or Other Matters

-Regular Presentation to the Audit Committee
+Regular Presentation to the AC

 Conflicts of Interest